Where is the I2P Lab at CSU?

 What is the cost of materials used in printing?

 It ranges from $0.12 per meter to $0.87 per meter depending on filament type and user group.
-Our SLA printers use a specialty photopolymer that costs about $1.40 per gram.
+Our photopolymer printers use a different type of filament provided by the lab that costs about $1.40 per gram.
+If you want help figuring out pricing, feel free to ask staff or get in contact with us!

 How do I determine how much material my part will use?